From the comfort of our Cabin RIBs

 It takes our RIB just 75 minutes to reach Iona from Easdale and we have a wildlife guide on board.

-We tend to operate this tour once a week on a Wednesday however, outside of high season dates we do have some flexibility so, please call us on 01852 300003 or email us at firstname.lastname@example.org for more information about our departures - we don't always have all the departures available for booking online so please contact us for more information.
+We tend to operate this tour twice a week on Tuesdays and Thursdays, outside of high season dates we do have some flexibility so, please call us on 01852 300003 or email us at firstname.lastname@example.org for more information about our departures - we don't always have all the departures available for booking online so please contact us for more information.

 Day Trip to Iona, Staffa and the puffin colony.

 Departing Easdale at 09:45hrs we head straight to Iona where you get 2.5 hours on land to explore and enjoy this wonderful island.
 Either take a picnic or visit one of the many cafes or restaurants on the island.
 We then re-board our RIB and head over to Staffa (non-landing) and, if the sea conditions allow, the skipper will nudge the boat into Fingal's cave.
 If the puffins are still around (they tend to depart late July) we will visit the colony before heading back to Easdale via the south coast of Mull, viewing the Carsaig arches and arriving back at around 16:30hrs.

 Visit Iona Abbey, linked with St Columba, with ample time ashore to relax and enjoy the atmosphere.
 Iona is recognised as one of the most important Christian sites in Argyll, Scotland and indeed the UK.
 The abbey was founded in 563 AD by St Columba, an Irish monk who spread Christianity throughout the western isles and Scotland.
 Not the first Christian monk in the area but St Columba is considered the most influential person in the early Christian calendar.
 A visit to the famous and now restored Abbey is a must.